How to photograph a self-portrait.

 But as with anything fast and cheap it does have its drawbacks.
 Like the majority of the population, for many years I avoided being in photos because I hated the way I looked.
 “I’m the most unphotogenic person in the world!”
 I’d shriek whenever a camera was in my vicinity.
 I always felt awkward and pulled stupid faces, so of course I hated photos of myself because I wasn’t actually trying to look halfway decent.
 But once I learnt how to pose myself I stopped purposely sabotaging every shot and these days have no problem whipping out a smile for a happy snap.

 So my first tip for photographing yourself is to get to know your face and expressions.
 What poses work?
 What don’t?
 What style of lighting emphasises or minimises your faults?
 What features will you constantly be fixing in Photoshop and how can you best disguise these?

 In the course of your self-portraiture you will also learn what poses look good – which are the most dynamic, the most graceful, the most subdued.
 It’s a fantastic exercise in posing that you can use in the future when directing models.
-Also, using yourself as a subject makes you realise how incredibly akin to torture it is to hold an uncomfortable pose so when asking a model to take their shirt off and lie in ant-riddled rocks and dirt – you can say ‘hey, I did that once!
+Also, using yourself as a subject makes you realise how incredibly akin to torture it is to hold an uncomfortable pose so when asking a model to pose in questionable ways – you can say ‘hey, I did that once!
 I know it sucks, but if you lie this particular way it will minimise the discomfort’.
 And they’ll likely be more receptive to the idea.

 So how to shoot a self-portrait?
 Well shooting yourself is actually kinda difficult (but sort of fun too) and if there’s mistakes to be made I’ve made every single one so here’s my tips: